On semi-transitional and transitional rings: An important class of transitional rings

 \section{An important class of transitional rings}

 The notion of $I$-convergent sequences of reals was introduced by Kostyrko et al. \cite{k01} using the structure of the ideal $I$ of subsets of the set of natural numbers.
 An ideal $I$ of $\mathbb{N}$ is said to be a nontrivial ideal of $\mathbb{N}$ if $\mathbb{N} \notin I$.
+Throughout this section, we assume all ideals are nontrivial.